Canadian fashion: Edwardian Era, World War 1, and Interwar Period (1900s to 1930s)

-Edwardian women’s fashion was characterized notably by the preeminence of Parisian haute couture, which had a marked influence on changing western fashions broadly, including in the Dominion of Canada.
+Edwardian women's fashion was characterized notably by the preeminence of Parisian haute couture, which had a marked influence on western fashion broadly, including in the Dominion of Canada.
 For example, the S-shaped "columnar silhouette", made popular by Parisian couturiers, saw the phasing out of corsets which were fundamental to the fashions of the previous era.
-Mass-produced clothing also started to become much more prevalent, which squeezed the local custom garment industry, particularly in men’s wear.
+Mass-produced clothing also started to become more prevalent, which squeezed the local custom garment industry, particularly in men's wear.
 Notable Canadian designers during the 1920s and 30s include Madame Martha, who designed and sold couture clothing in Toronto, and Ida Desmarais, who designed gowns for a Montreal clientele.
-Gaby Bernier and Marie-Paule Nolin were also important Montreal designers who set up their practices during the 1930s.
-The influx of imports from European designers, particularly those of Paris, to Canadian department stores like Eaton's, Simpson’s, and Holt Renfrew presented further challenges for local producers, although some Canadian designers had garnered enough brand recognition to maintain a presence with department stores, such as Madame Martha's “French Salon” at the Simpson's Toronto location, and Marie-Paule Nolin's in-store salon and couture workroom at Holt Renfrew's Montreal location.
+Gaby Bernier and Marie-Paule Nolin were also important Montreal designers who established their practices during the 1930s.
+The influx of imports from European designers, particularly those of Paris, to Canadian department stores like Eaton's, Simpson's, and Holt Renfrew presented further challenges for local producers, although some Canadian designers had garnered enough brand recognition to maintain a presence with department stores, such as Madame Martha's "French Salon" at the Simpson's Toronto location, and Marie-Paule Nolin's in-store salon and couture workroom at Holt Renfrew's Montreal location.

-The Edwardian era saw the brightly-coloured military regalia, typical of the previous century, replaced with the Canadian-patterned service dress jacket, which was intended to double as both a field and dress jacket.
+The Edwardian era saw the brightly coloured military regalia, typical of the previous century, replaced with the Canadian-patterned service dress jacket, which was intended to double as both a field and dress jacket.
 This jacket was characterized by a stand-up collar secured by hooks and eyes, a 5 to 7-button front closure, two box-pleated breast-pockets with scalloped flaps and buttons, two hip-pockets with flaps, gauntlet-style cuffs, and sometimes coloured shoulder straps.
-During the First World War, an economy version of this service jacket was introduced in the form of the “Kitchener Pattern”, which notably replaced box-pleats at the breast-pockets with standard pockets.
+During the First World War, an economy version of this service jacket was introduced in the form of the "Kitchener Pattern", which notably replaced box-pleats at the breast-pockets with standard pockets.